Posts

 - Other Apps

-How did your production skills develop throughout this project?
-Explain how your skills grew from beginner to intermediate: I started out not knowing what to do when originally making the first go round project of the original static doors.
-Since then, I latched onto my idea and wanted to expand on the world building for this movie that's normally seen throughout movies.
-Share the process of research and planning: I was inspired by films like IT and WEAPONS to create this idea of horror, the one where it's a mystery for what's going on throughout a small local place.
-But since the project has to be shorter than a regular movie, the scale needed to be shrunk down for the story for it to be a good film.
-So the story had to follow a one person mystery to figure out what's going on with this noise that starts out from the tv, but continues on through these doors that aren't normal.
-So that's where the story begins sorta inspired by the backrooms.
-Share the process ...
+click here How did your production skills develop throughout this project?
+Explain how your skills grew from beginner to intermediate: I started out not knowing what to do when originally making the first round project of the original static doors.
+Since then, I latched onto my idea and wanted to expand on the world-building for this movie that's normally seen throughout movies.
+Share the process of research and planning: I was inspired by films like IT and WEAPONS to create this idea of horror.
+I wanted to create a film where big things were happening in a small town.
+Since the project has to be shorter than a regular movie, the scale needed to be shrunk down in the story so all criteria could be met.
+The story had to follow a one-person mystery to figure out what's going on with this noise that starts out from the TV but continues on through doors that aren't normal.
+That's where the story begins, sort of inspired by the backrooms.
+Share the process of team collaborat...

 CCR question 2